Advanced Guide

 }

-Note: By default, grpc server will run on port 9000, to customize the port users can set GRPC_PORT config in the .env
+Note: By default, gRPC server will run on port 9000, to customize the port users can set GRPC_PORT config in the .env